neonkore/libliftoff/README.md

 libliftoff eases the use of KMS planes from userspace without standing in your way.
-Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will pick planes for these layers if possible.
+Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will pick hardware planes for these layers if possible.

 Resources: